leolee99/leolee99.github.io/_news/announcement_5.md

 related_posts: false
 ---

 One paper accepted by **AAAI 2024**.
-Congratulations to collaborators Xu Zhang, and Mang Ye.  :sparkles: :smile:
+Congratulations to collaborators Xu Zhang, and Prof. Mang Ye.  :sparkles: :smile: